parallelworks/parsl_utils/README.md

     ]
 )
 ```

-TODO: (1) Develop code to find a free pair of ports.
-(2) Remove tunnel when job is done.

 ### 3. Staging:
 I have not been able to use a data provider available in native parsl.
 Note that if we were to develop our own data providers we would need to address how to integrate this into the native/official parsl distributions.
 Therefore, the script `parsl_wrappers.py` and `staging.py` were developed to handle inputs and outputs before and after the app runs, respectively, using a function decorator.
 An example is shown below: